Part of the Expanding Horizons workshop series

 After a short break participants would re-assemble as a group for the final presentations.
 Some of our leading experts will offer their thoughts on working with the media.
 Eg fellow grad students or faculty who are currently being asked to speak to the media.
 The experts would offer a short presentation which would allow ample time for a Q & A period.

 At the end of the first part of the training, students will have the option of signing up for an actual practice session being interviewed by the media.
-These practice sessions will take place over the summer.
+These individual practice sessions will take place at a different time over the summer.

 Part 2 – Individual practice